-This town has a lot more to offer tourists to make it an ideal holiday destination.
+This town has much more to offer tourists, making it an ideal holiday destination.

-From high-octane outdoor adventures to thoughtful museum tours and everything in between, Greenville ticks all the right boxes to make it a traveler's delight.
+From outdoor adventures to museum tours and everything in between, Greenville ticks all the right boxes to make it a traveler's delight.

-The city also owns its rich share of art galleries to soothe your more refined sensibilities.
+The city also owns a rich share of art galleries to soothe your refined sensibilities.

 Falls Park on the Reedy is a delightful island of lush greenery in the heart of the central city.